 Step 7.
 Create extra storage where necessary

-If you're still needing extra storage, then try to think outside the box.
+If you're still needing extra storage, then try thinking outside the box!
 An under-shelf basket (like this one from Martha Stewart) is perfect for creating an extra layer of storage...

 Step 8.
 Make everything easily accessible

-It's a pain to have to move things out the way to get to others, especially when you're in a hurry.
+It's a pain to have to move things out the way to get to something, especially when you're in a hurry.
 This is also how items get lost in the back of the fridge and rot or expire without you knowing it's even happening!
-The key is to make everything easily accessible, which again might require thinking outside the box.
+The key is to make everything is easily accessible.
 Martha shows how the use of a Lazy Susan (or fridge turntable) makes it easy to grab bottles and condiments...

 While Jen uses a handy basket in the crisper to keep produce organised, contained and easy to grab.
 As you're setting up your fridge, try to make sure every item is easy to access, as this will help to keep your fridge neat and organised all the time, even when it's fully stocked.